styx97/PolarizationAAAI2021/README.md

 ### Notes -

 - This code follows the algorithm described in [Smith et al. 2019](https://arxiv.org/pdf/1702.03859)
+- The sournce and target embeddings should be trained on corpuses with identical token size.
 - The frequent_words_filepath should contain the words to check the alignment on.
 - The source and target embedding files are supposed to be fasttext binaries.
 - Terminal output shows the percentage of alignment and the number of misaligned pairs.